Public Affairs Officer

 Public Affairs Officers provide sound communications advice at the tactical, operational and strategic levels, and act as key advisors to military commanders during domestic and international operations.

 Public Affairs Officers are advisors on all aspects of external and internal communications.
-They are skilled in developing, executing and evaluating communications approaches designed to inform the public of the Canadian Forces roles, activities and work.
+They are skilled in developing, executing and evaluating communications approaches designed to inform the public of the Forces roles, activities and work.

 The primary responsibilities of a Public Affairs Officer are to: